Printer Friendly Send to Friend

 • If the petitioner indicates on one part of the Form I-129 that the beneficiary is not subject to the cap, but on top of the petition writes "Regular Cap", it can delay processing of a case or even cause it to be rejected.

-• To make sure that your petition is filed properly, clearly label all H1-B cap cases in red ink on top margin of Form I-129 petition.
+• To make sure that your petition is filed properly, clearly label all H1-B cap cases in red ink on the top margin of Form I-129 petition.
 Use the following codes:

 Reg.
 Cap (65,000 regular cases minus the Chile/Singapore cap cases received)